Mallet Finger (Baseball Finger)

 Depending on the type and severity of your hand/wrist injury, surgery might be the best option.
 Dr James McLean specialises in minimally invasive arthroscopic (key-hole) surgery.
 His aim is to get you the best possible outcome, taking into account your lifestyle, general health and family situation.
 Before surgery, Dr McLean will guide you through the process and address any concerns you have.

-If you have a sports injury or other hand/wrist condition, act now to make an appointment.
+If you have a sports injury or other hand/wrist condition, act now and make an appointment.
 Delaying treatment can cause permanent damage and reduce the potential for a full recovery.

-Call our friendly team on 08 8267 8292 to make an appointment or use our handy online booking service.
-Consultations are available in Parkside (SA), Bedford Park (SA), Ashford (SA), Elizabeth Vale (SA).
+Call our friendly team on 08 7077 0101 to make an appointment or use our handy online booking service.
+Consultations are available in Dulwich (SA), Bedford Park (SA) and Elizabeth Vale (SA).

 Common Hand & Wrist Injuries